Sublingual Cannabidiol for Anxiety

 Time Frame

-The BAI is a 21-item self-report measure used to rate subjective, somatic, and panic-related symptoms of anxiety on a scale of 0 to 3 (higher scores indicating more anxiety).
+The BAI is a 21-item self-report measure used to rate subjective, somatic, and panic-related symptoms of anxiety on a scale of 0 to 3, with total scores ranging from 0 to 63 (higher scores indicating more anxiety).

-The OASIS is a brief 5-item measure used to evaluate the functional impairment cause by anxiety that will be given on a weekly basis; the frequency and intensity of anxiety, as well as the degree of avoidance and interference with work and social function are rated on a scale of 0 to 4 (higher scores indicating more anxiety).
+The OASIS is a brief 5-item measure used to evaluate the functional impairment cause by anxiety that will be given on a weekly basis; the frequency and intensity of anxiety, as well as the degree of avoidance and interference with work and social function are rated on a scale of 0 to 4; total scores range from 0 to 20 (higher scores indicating more anxiety).

-This self-report measure is comprised of two 20-item scales, with a range of four possible responses from 1 to 4 (higher scores indicating more anxiety), and differentiates between the more temporary condition of "state" anxiety and the more general quality of "trait" anxiety.
+This self-report measure is comprised of two 20-item scales (STAI-State and STAI-Trait), with a range of four possible responses from 1 to 4 (higher scores indicating more anxiety), and differentiates between the more temporary condition of "state" anxiety and the more general quality of "trait" anxiety.
+Total scores on each scale range from 20-80, with higher scores indicating more anxiety.

-This observer-rating 14-item scale is administered in the form of an interview, and allows information from multiple sources to influence ratings (i.e. subject report, examiner's observation), and has been shown to be reliable index of clinical state.
-A range of 5 possible responses (0-4, not present-very severe) are possible for each item.
+This observer-rated 14-item scale is administered in the form of an interview, and allows information from multiple sources to influence ratings (i.e. subject report, examiner's observation), and has been shown to be reliable index of clinical state.
+A range of 5 possible responses (0-4, not present-very severe) are possible for each item, with a total score range of 0-56 with higher scores indicating more anxiety.

 Secondary Outcome Measures